xopto/pyxopto/docs/source/mcml/layer_stack.rst

 2. The refractive index is defined by parameter :code:`n`.
 3. The scattering coefficient is defined by parameter :code:`mus` (m :superscript:`-1`).
 4. The absorption coefficient is defined by parameter :code:`mua` (m :superscript:`-1`).
-5. The scattering coefficient is defined by parameter :code:`mua`.
-6. The scattering phase function is defined by parameter :code:`pf` that can be any instance of :py:class:`xopto.mcbase.mcpf.pfbase.PfBase`.
+5. The scattering phase function is defined by parameter :code:`pf` that can be any instance of :py:class:`xopto.mcbase.mcpf.pfbase.PfBase`.

 The following example creates a layer with a refractive index 1.33,